-Catering at an event is a very important part of the occasion, we work with local caterers, so we know what caterers are suitable for the different event requirements.
+Catering for an event is a very important part of the occasion.
+We work with local caterers, so we know which ones are suitable for the different event requirements.

 Hotel venues have an executive chef and a banquet department to make life easy for clients.
-Unique venues mostly do not have on site catering services, so there is additional work to carry out in hiring caterers.
+However, most unique venues do not have on-site catering services so there is additional work to carry out when hiring caterers.
 As event planners, we are always ready to book the perfect venue and call on our professional network to execute the event in style.

-Before you hire a caterer or catering company to work the event, it’s helpful to have some initial ideas about the catering menu.
+Before you hire catering staff or a catering company for your event it’s helpful to have some initial ideas about the catering menu.

 It’s crucial to establish a good balance with your menu from the beginning.
-You can choose to go down the route of ordering canapes/finger food or arrange for a full sit-down meal, or even a Farmer’s Market style which is more popular now with events.
-It’s also important to remember that you are feeding a diverse group of people, so most people like to recognise what they are eating.
-This doesn’t mean everyone has to be served plain chicken but be cautious with something very exotic.
+You can order canapes and finger food or arrange a full sit-down meal, or even a Farmer’s Market style which is more popular with events.
+It’s also important to remember that you are feeding a diverse group of people and they would like to recognise what they are eating.
+This doesn’t mean you have to serve plain chicken – we advise you to be cautious but add something exotic.

-The season of the event also matters, and event planners frequently hold discussions about future events during a completely different season.
-For example, you may be discussing your menu during winter, the actual event could be held in June.
+The season of the event also matters.
+As event planners, we frequently hold discussions about future events during a completely different season.
+For example, you may be discussing your menu during winter, but the actual event could be held in June.

 Perhaps you already have ideas for the catering menu in mind, then the next step is to hire a catering company for your event.
 We recommend you talk to your Event Planner about what type of caterer is best for your type of event.
-They have experience with crowds and foods that work best or are a favourite and know what to execute best.
+They should have experience with crowds and foods that work best and are a favourite.

 Catering pictures will give you a good sense of the caterer’s aesthetic.
-Photos of past events can give you an insight into how their events are generally set up and the finishing touches.
+Photos of past events will provide an insight into how their events are set up and the finishing touches.
 Ask yourself: is it the style you would like for your event?

-Lastly, viewing pictures of a caterer’s past work is also a great way to explain to the caterer what you like with references.
+Lastly, viewing pictures of a caterer’s portfolio is also a great way to explain to the caterer what you like with references.
 Ask yourself: what would you like to see repeated at your event, and what you would like to leave out?